Andrew McCutchen Preview, Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The 7.8 strikeouts per nine innings put together by the Cardinals pitching staff ranks 28th in the league.
+- The Cardinals pitching staff is 28th in the league with a collective 7.8 strikeouts per nine innings.

-- The Cardinals' 4.66 team ERA ranks 23rd across all MLB pitching staffs.
+- The Cardinals' 4.67 team ERA ranks 24th across all league pitching staffs.

-- Cardinals pitchers combine to allow 136 home runs (one per game), the least in the league.
+- Cardinals pitchers combine to allow 137 home runs (one per game), the first-fewest in the league.

-- The Cardinals will send Rom (0-2) out for his third start of the season.
+- Thompson (3-5) gets the starting nod for the Cardinals in his fifth start of the season.
+He has a 3.92 ERA in 39 2/3 innings pitched, with 47 strikeouts.

-- In his last time out on Sunday, the left-hander tossed 5 1/3 innings against the Philadelphia Phillies, giving up two earned runs while surrendering five hits.
+- In his most recent appearance on Tuesday, the lefty went four innings against the San Diego Padres, giving up two earned runs while surrendering five hits.

+- In 20 games this season, the 25-year-old has a 3.92 ERA and 10.8 strikeouts per nine innings, while allowing a batting average of .278 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.